SaaS Marketing Budget Explained: 2021 Guide

 Thus, inbound marketing provides SaaS companies with the tools to quickly generate qualified leads, nurture existing customers and to use marketing investments for other important purposes.

 Are you spending enough on marketing?

 As we mentioned earlier, there is no magic formula of how much a company should spend on sales and marketing.
 It is unique to each business, its goals and strategy.

-1. Are you investing enough in sales and marketing to sustain your growth goals?
+Are you investing enough in sales and marketing to sustain your growth goals?

-2. Are you investing enough in marketing to defend your brand and its market position from your competitors?
+Are you investing enough in marketing to defend your brand and its market position from your competitors?